 In 2021, the management structure in Welltec Group changed, which also has an impact on the reporting of remuneration paid to members of the Board of Directors, Executive Board and other key management personnel.
 In previous years, the Executive Board consisted of one person, whereas from 19 April 2021, the Executive Board consists of two persons.
-The comparative figures have not been restated.
-Consequently, in 2020, the remuneration paid to the Executive Board is included in the total remuneration paid to the Board of Directors.

-Starting 2021, the Executive Board includes all persons appointed as Management according to the Danish Central Business Register.
+The Executive Board includes all persons appointed as Management according to the Danish Central Business Register.
 The amount includes all salaries, pensions including any severance payments etc.